 Ask your doctor to explain the following about your treatment choices:

-Surgery to remove the prostate and some of the tissue around it is an option when the cancer has not spread beyond the prostate gland.
-This surgery is called radical prostatectomy.
+Radical prostatectomy is surgery to remove the prostate and some of the surrounding tissue.
+It is an option when the cancer has not spread beyond the prostate gland.

-Healthy men who will probably live 10 or more years often have this procedure.
+Healthy men who will likely live 10 or more years after being diagnosed with prostate cancer often have this procedure.

-Note: it is not always possible to know for certain before surgery is done whether the prostate cancer has already spread beyond the prostate gland.
+Be aware that it is not always possible to know for certain before surgery if the cancer has spread beyond the prostate gland.

-Possible problems after surgery include difficulty controlling urine or bowel movements and erection problems.
+Possible problems after surgery include difficulty controlling urine and erection problems.

-Radiation therapy works best to treat prostate cancer that has not spread outside of the prostate.
-It may also be used after surgery, if there is a risk that prostate cancer cells may still be present.
+Radiation therapy works best for treating prostate cancer that has not spread outside of the prostate.
+It may also be used after surgery if there is a risk that cancer cells are still present.
 Radiation is sometimes used for pain relief when cancer has spread to the bone.

 Side effects may include: